Hydrofluoric acid

 Hydrofluoric acid is a solution of hydrogen fluoride (HF) in water.
 Solutions of HF are colorless, acidic and highly corrosive.
-A common concentration is 49% (48–52%) but there are also stronger solutions (e.g. 70%) and pure HF has a boiling point near room temperature.
-It is used to make most organofluorine compounds; examples include the commonly used pharmaceutical antidepressant medication fluoxetine (Prozac) and the material PTFE (Teflon).
-Elemental fluorine is produced from it.
-It is commonly used to etch glass and silicon wafers.
+A common concentration is 49% (48–52%) but stronger solutions are available.
+In industry, it is less important than its anhydrous derivative hydrogen fluoride but in the laboratory it is a more common reagent used to make some organofluorine compound and other fluorides.

 Uses

-Production of organofluorine compounds

-The principal use of hydrofluoric acid is in organofluorine chemistry.
-Many organofluorine compounds are prepared using HF as the fluorine source, including Teflon, fluoropolymers, fluorocarbons, and refrigerants such as freon.
-Many pharmaceuticals contain fluorine.

 Production of inorganic fluorides

 Most high-volume inorganic fluoride compounds are prepared from hydrofluoric acid.
 Foremost are Na_{3}AlF_{6}, cryolite, and AlF_{3}, aluminium trifluoride.
 A molten mixture of these solids serves as a high-temperature solvent for the production of metallic aluminium.
 Other inorganic fluorides prepared from hydrofluoric acid include sodium fluoride and uranium hexafluoride.